-8:00 am - 8:15 am
+• 8:00 am - 8:15

-Parents/Guardians are welcome to bring their child in from 8:00 am and students in Grades 1-5 stay on the playground for a bit of fresh air and exercise in the morning.
-Preschool and kindergarten parents are welcome to walk their child(ren) in at 8:00 am and teachers will begin supervising at 8:10 am.
-At 8:15 am the school bell rings and students go inside to be in class promptly by 8:20 am for registration.
+Parents/guardians are welcome to bring their child in from 8:00 and students in Grades 1-5 stay on the playground for a bit of fresh air and exercise in the morning.
+Preschool and Kindergarten parents are welcome to walk their child(ren) in at 8:00.
+At 8:15 the school bell rings and students go inside to be in class promptly by 8:20 for registration.
 Preschool registration is taken at 8:30 am.
 We emphasize being prompt at ISR, and parents will be notified if students are chronically late.
 Late arrivals are also reported on students' progress reports.
-During the coldest months of the year (typically December through March), students have the option to go into the lunchroom for quiet reading or to stay outside on the playground until 8:15 am.
+During the coldest months of the year (typically December through March), students have the option to go into the lunchroom for quiet reading or to stay outside on the playground until 8:15.